What Is Trigger Finger?

 Trigger finger can happen in response to “overuse” activities that require repeated gripping or pinching.
 It is more common in people whose work or other activities require gripping tools (such as a dentist or hygienist) or other repetitive tasks for long periods of time.
 Health conditions like rheumatoid arthritis and diabetes can also cause it.
 It’s also not uncommon for it to occur without a known cause.

 Resting your finger is the first step in treating your trigger finger.
-Wearing a finger splint such as the Oval-8 Finger Splint can help limit your finger motion, giving your finger a chance to rest and heal.
-Oval-8 splints can be worn during the day and at night.
+Wearing a finger splint such as the Oval-8 Finger Splint rests your finger by limiting your finger motion, giving your finger a chance to heal.
+Oval-8’s can be worn during the day and at night.

 If your symptoms continue, your healthcare provider may also prescribe anti-inflammatories or a steroid injection.
 If your trigger finger still does not improve, surgery may be recommended.Like what you’ve read?
 Click here to subscribe to the blog!

 Want to Learn More About Oval-8 Finger Splints?

 Click on the image below